 Disgust with oneself.
 The feeling of dissatisfaction with oneself that many feel because of an inability to live up to some moral imperative, such as sexual abstinence of one sort or another, or failure, or simply a physical abhorrence of themselves, can rise to an intolerable degree.
 Some suicides seem to represent a desire not just to be dead, but to obliterate oneself altogether, such as by jumping off a building.
 Of course, it is not always self-loathing that leads someone to jump off a building.
 Sometimes it is simply that buildings are convenient.

 Chagrin.
-Incomprehensible to most people, there are some who feel humiliated by what seem the ordinary failures of life; and they choose to kill themselves.
+Incomprehensible to most people, there are some who feel humiliated by what seems to be the ordinary failures of life; and they choose to kill themselves.
 The discarded lover is an example.
-I have seen students in high school make a suicide attempt because they have received an unforgivable academic mark, such as a B.
+I have also seen students in high school make a suicide attempt because they have received an unforgivable academic mark, such as a B.

 Loss of self.
 Because of illness or of isolation, there may be a disintegration of a sense of self.
 Living then becomes unimportant and not worth preserving.
 Sometimes individuals can lose themselves into a larger purpose, such as a national or religious identification.
 Religious martyrs make plain that being true to their faith matters more to them than life or death.